5 ways to remove banding in Photoshop

 • Add a layer mask to this layer and invert.
 Using a white brush on the layer mask, paint the spatter effect over the banding taking care not to go over your subjects.

-• Directly painting over the banding – this can actually create more banding, so make sure you do so on a new layer and add noise/blue as above if needed.
+Directly painting over the banding: This can actually create more banding sometimes, so make sure you do so on a new layer and add noise/blur as above if needed.

-To see all of the above steps in detail, watch the video at the top of this post.
+To see all of these tips in detail, please watch the video above.

 Banding can be annoying, frustrating, and a challenge!
 But don't let it get the better of you.
 Remember, banding is a digital phenomenon and will barely show, if at all, in print.